rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 4. Select the “Enabled” radio button. (you are ‘enabling’ the prevention policy)

-5. Select ‘OK’
+5. Select 'Apply' then ‘OK’User

+6. Admin

+7.

 #### Main 5.0 - Remove “Microsoft OneDrive”  (Optional)

-ControlPanel>Programs>UnistallProgram
+ControlPanel>Programs&Features  Select One-Drive , Rightclick and choose UnistallProgram

 #### Main 6.0 - Customize Microsoft Edge (Optional)

-The first time you run Microsoft's default Edge browser it goes through several windows that attempt to sign you up for a bunch of services and features we do not need or want.
+The first time you run Microsoft's default Edge browser it may go through several windows that attempt to sign you up for a bunch of services and features we do not need or want.
 Go ahead and open Edge and be careful on those first few screens.
 It is completely ok to select No Thanks to everything and to 'Proceed without this data' etc.

 #### Main 7.0 - Install Google Chrome

+Before starting please read and note the following

+- ***if asked - do not ‘sign-in’ to google, setup any apps (mail etc)***

+- ***if asked - do not turn on ‘Sync’, do not ’Import Settings’ or ‘Bookmarks’***

+- **if asked deselect any add-ins, tracking and bloat-ware that google offers**.

 - Use the Microsoft's "Edge" browser to find, download and install Chrome (run the downloaded setup.exe).

-- ***do not ‘sign-in’ to google, setup any apps (mail etc)***

-- ***do not turn on ‘Sync’, do not ’Import Settings’ or ‘Bookmarks’***

-- ***deselect any add-ins, tracking and bloat-ware that google offers.***

 - Exit Edge when done